An open book, a powerful connection and a comfortable space.

 The new central public library will support OPL’s system of neighborhood branches by centralizing distribution through a regional collections hub model, providing more equitable access to books, technologies, and other collections.

 Every branch will continue to have ample book and material displays to encourage browsing interspersed with cozy reading nooks and technology workstations.
 The 2023 Library Facilities Plan will help determine what other spaces and places will help Omaha and Douglas County residents achieve their personal, family, and community goals at their neighborhood library branches.
 Please visit OPLSurvey.org or OPLEncuesta.org (Spanish) for more information.

 How can people get involved?

-The project team will continue to prioritize the Omaha community’s engagement and feedback as development continues on the new central public library and facilities master plan for the Omaha Public Library system.
-This includes those closest to the libraries, too: Omaha Public Library leadership, staff and librarians; Omaha Public Library Foundation; and the Omaha Public Library Board of Trustees will all play an integral role in managing, creating and implementing plans for a new central public library and broader master planning and community engagement.
+The project team will continue to prioritize the Omaha community’s engagement and feedback as development continues on the new central public library and a citywide 2023 Library Facilities Plan.
+Those closest to the libraries are involved too: Omaha Public Library (OPL) leadership, staff and librarians; the Omaha Public Library Foundation; and the Omaha Public Library Board of Trustees will all play an integral role in managing, creating and implementing plans for a new central public library, and broader facilities planning and community engagement.

 While 2022’s engagement opportunities focused on community aspirations for a new central public library, 2023’s opportunities will instead focus on each of the 12 branch libraries, the system as a whole, and what specific community needs and aspirations look like in each diverse Omaha neighborhood.

 Project and community partners will present on 2023 community engagement findings and the developing Library Facilities Plan at a Community Share Out event in the summer of 2023.
 Stay tuned for more event details.
 OPL will publish the final plan to its website in June 2023.